Karanei-Kimutai/StrathmoreFootballLeagueManagementSystem/README.md

 This will connect to the running database and insert demo data for development and testing.
 Ensure the database service is running before executing the command.

+## Demo Data Functionality

+The admin panel now includes convenient controls to quickly load or clear demo data for demonstrations and testing:

+- **Load Demo Data**: Instantly populate the league with 10 teams, 100 players, 45 fixtures, and 30 completed matches (with player stats).
+This is useful for demos or development.
+- **Clear Demo Data**: Remove all teams, players, matches, scores, and player stats, returning the system to a clean state.
+The league and admin account are preserved.

+These actions are available from the admin dashboard UI.
+No manual script execution is required—just use the buttons provided in the admin panel under "Demo Controls."

+> **Note:** Loading demo data will overwrite any existing league data.
+Use the clear function to reset the system as needed.

 ## Run Without Docker

 Install dependencies: